 Basically, equity release lets you unlock tax-free cash from your home – either as one lump sum or smaller amounts as and when you need them.
 So, rather than leaving it tied up in bricks and mortar, you’d have access to the money – and you’ll be free to put it to good use during your retirement.

 If you still have a mortgage, the money you release will go to pay this off first (as well as any other debt secured on your property) – so you won’t have to worry about that anymore.
 Anything cash left over after that is yours to spend as you wish – and you could use it towards improving your lifestyle in retirement.

-You won’t even have to make any repayments in your lifetime – because the money, including rolled up interest, will simply be repaid when your home is sold.
+With a lifetime mortgage, there is no need for monthly repayments – because the money, including rolled up interest, will simply be repaid when your home is sold.
 That’s usually when you pass away or move into long-term care.

 Use our Equity Release Calculator to see how much money you could unlock from your home.

 Just like with all big financial decisions, you should seek independent expert adviser to help you decide what’s right for you.
 And don’t forget to talk to your family – because equity release will reduce their potential inheritance and you’ll want them to know where they stand.